The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe and the entire world.

 - Positano (1 night)

-You can experience the Amalfi Coast in a shorter timeframe like I did, but what for.
-This is paradise.
+The Amalfi Coast is paradise!
 As someone once stated when asked to describe the Amalfi Coast in three words.

 Paradise, Paradise, Paradise